SunsetFi/simply-openapi/packages/controllers/docs/dev/creating-express-routes.md

 ### Handling 4xx errors

 @simply-openapi/controllers uses the `http-errors` library to produce thrown errors describing 4xx status codes.
 By default, express will handle these in a sensible way.
-However, if you want to customize the behavior, you can capture these with [handler middleware](./writing-handler-middleware.md), or by adding an express error handling middleware to the produced route.
+However, if you want to customize the behavior, you can add an express error handler middleware to the produced route.

 ```typescript
 import {